What is Acetal? | Acetal Copolymer and Homopolymer | Acetal Applications | Advantages & Disadvantages of Acetal

 POM belongs to the formaldehyde family with polymethylene glycol, polyoxymethylene glycol, and polyformaldehyde.

-POM is considered an ideal thermoplastic for producing products with high dimensional stability and slithering properties.
-It also a good replacement for metal replacement, thanks to its phenomenal blend of mechanical and chemical properties.
+POM is an ideal thermoplastic for producing products with high dimensional stability and slithering properties.
+It is also suitable for metal replacement, thanks to its phenomenal blend of mechanical and chemical properties.

 What are Homopolymer and Copolymer?